semantic-logs/spec/README.md

 Non-standard levels:

 * `FATAL` An error message where the application exits with error status.
-Similar to `error` with error exit status.
+Similar to `ERROR` with error exit status.
 * `WARNING` Synonym for `WARN`.
 * `NOTICE` Prefer `INFO`.
 * `TRACE` Prefer `DEBUG`.